baeddavid/jds/README.md

 ## Graph

 Graph is implemented via an array and the `Vertex` class.
 Below are the methods for the `Graph ` class.

+You can create a graph by calling
+`new jds.Graph()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |